NuevoFoundation/workshops/content/english/java-tictactoe/activity-2.md

 ```
 {{% /notice %}}

+## 7. The Catch Block
-7. In the `catch` block, we know the player enters a non-number input.
+In the `catch` block, we know the player enters a non-number input.
 First, we need to ignore this invalid input by erasing this input from the `Scanner`.
 We do so by calling the method `next()` on the `Scanner` object we created.
 After, we should also print the statement to inform the player to re-enter a move `Invalid Position; re-enter your move (1-9):`.

+## 8. (optional) Test Your Program
-8. (optional) Test your program by clicking `Run`, you should see the message `Invalid Position; re-enter your move (1-9):` if you entered a non-number input, or a number that isn't between 1 through 9.
+Test your program by clicking `Run`, you should see the message `Invalid Position; re-enter your move (1-9):` if you entered a non-number input, or a number that isn't between 1 through 9.

+## 9. Taking Multiple Inputs
-9. Now we have a program that takes in one input and evaluates if it's valid, we want to ask the player to do it again until the game ends.
+Now we have a program that takes in one input and evaluates if it's valid, we want to ask the player to do it again until the game ends.

 To continue prompting the user to enter his/her next move, we put the whole `try-catch` block in a `while loop`.
 This `while loop` takes in an argument of `true` meaning the program will continuing looping until instructed to stop.